Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

 Take Control of Your Privacy

-Your data belongs to you, not Big Tech.
-Protect it.
+Your data belongs to you, not to anyone else.
+Learn the basics of online privacy and protect it.

 Glossary